Makes four servings

 Note: If you have a food processor, you can make quick work of the chopping by pulsing the onions, garlic, and pepper until they’re all finely chopped.
 Ditto if you’re using tomatoes fresh from the garden.

-This recipe works well in a slow cooker, too.
+This spicy soup recipe works well in a slow cooker, too.
 Simply combine sautéed ingredients, tomatoes, broth, and pepper flakes in a slow cooker and cook on low for 5-6 hours.